Tax cut: Fairness

 To begin with, money belongs to the person who possesses it, particularly if they earned it.
-Reducing the amount of money that is taken by the government can be seen as increasing fairness.
-However, if tax cuts are financed by cutting government spending, it can be argued that this disproportionately disadvantages low-income earners, as cuts in spending will affect services used mostly by low-income earners, who pay proportionately less tax.
+Reducing the amount of money taken by the government can be seen as increasing fairness.
+However, if tax cuts are financed by cutting government spending, it can be argued that this disproportionately disadvantages low-income earners, as spending cuts affect services used mainly by low-income earners, who pay proportionately less tax.

-Tax Equity
+Tax equity

-There are two main concepts focused on equity in taxation - horizontal equity and vertical equity.
-The former focuses on the belief, that all individuals should be affected by the same tax burden.
-The latter highlights the importance of the equal relative tax burden, the so-called ability-to-pay principle resulting in the belief that those with higher income should be taxed more heavily.
+There are two main concepts of equity in taxation: horizontal equity and vertical equity.
+The former focuses on the belief that all individuals should face the same tax burden.
+The latter highlights the importance of the equal relative tax burden, the so-called ability-to-pay principle, resulting in the belief that those with higher income should be taxed more heavily.

 Efficiency

-Tax cuts can serve to increase efficiency in the market.
-Cutting taxes can lead to more efficient allocation of resources than would have been the case with higher taxes.
-Generally, private entities are more efficient with their spending than governments.
-Tax cuts allow private entities to use their money in a more efficient manner.
+Tax cuts can increase efficiency in the market.
+Cutting taxes can lead to a more efficient allocation of resources than would be the case with higher taxes.
+Generally, private entities are more efficient in their spending than governments.
+Tax cuts allow private entities to use their money more efficiently.

 Incentives

 High taxes generally discourage work and investment.
-When taxes reduce the return from working, it is not surprising that workers are less interested in working.
+When taxes reduce the return from work, it is not surprising that workers are less willing to work.
 Taxes on income create a wedge between what the employee keeps and what the employer pays.
-Higher taxes encourage employers to create fewer jobs than they would with lower taxes.
+Higher taxes encourage employers to create fewer jobs than they would under lower taxes.

 Tax burden

-Tax burden refers to the indirect responsibility of paying taxes irrespective of the legal taxpayer.
+Tax burden refers to the indirect responsibility of paying taxes, irrespective of the legal taxpayer.
 In the US, the overall tax burden in 2020 was equal to 16% of the total gross domestic product.